evant/kotlin-inject/CONTRIBUTING.md

 # Contributing

  ## Creating the Pull Request

 To contribute, fork our project on GitHub, then submit a pull request to our `main` branch.
+Take a look at [architecture.md](architecture.md) to get a high-level view how the project is structured.

+## Static Code Analysis

+PR's are checked [Detekt](https://github.com/detekt/detekt).
+We recommend you run `./gradlew detekt` locally.
+You can often fix formatting errors automatically with `./gradlew detekt -Pfix=true`.

 ## Testing

 Tests are broken up into two parts.
 The ones in `integration-test` test the behavior of the generated code is correct for various features.
 The ones in `compiler-test` test the output of the compiler.
 Currently, these are quite slow as they generate a whole gradle project and are only used for testing error messages.

 To debug the compiler, you can write the code you want to test and then run
  ```